ddimaria/wmcp/wmcp-361/README.md

 #### Forecasting Future Growth of Client Assets

 Retirees get most of their growth before they retire, so can take less risk once they retire.
-Early in retirement, the **sequence of returns** risk has a greater impace than later in retirement.
+Early in retirement, the **sequence of returns** risk has a greater impact than later in retirement.

 Deterministic & Stochastic models help adjust for sequence risk.

 **Deterministic**: assumes that asset returns are known ahead of time (e.g. 7% annual returns, or a target date fund).
 It's relatively straightforward and simple.
 However, they don't respond well to changes.

 **Stochastic**: (aka random or monte carlo simulation), assumes a variation in asset returns over time.
 Monte carolo typically varies returns on a single projection path (called **runs**).
 There are typically 500+ runs done in a single simulation.
 The simulations can provide context into the range of possible outcomes, hence assist in goal estimations (probability of success).
 Not necessarily a normal distribtion with a Monte carlo.

 Model Assumptions: